OKALLEY/azure-network-protocols/README.md

 <li>Click on "mydomain.com" click on the "Users" folder and then double click "Domain Users"</li>
 <img src="https://imgur.com/YUiEvkV.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>
-<li>Click on "Members" -All user accounts that get created get added to this domain users group automatically</li>
+<li>Click on "Members" - All user accounts that get created get added to this domain users group automatically</li>